S4iz4r/Core-Keeper-simple-fishing-bot/README.md

 # Core-Keeper-simple-fishing-bot

 This is a simple fishing bot created with Python and openCV for the game "Core Keeper".
-OpenCV coordinates are only adjusted for 1920x1080 screen resolution.
+OpenCV coordinates adjusted for 3440x1440 screen resolution.

 I have created this project for the simple fact of wanting to automate something (simple) as part of my learning path in programming.